Back in the day (circa 2010) my Mondays to Fridays looked like this:

 What all this means is that when I do have to kick up into hyper-productive mode these days, it doesn’t take the mental toll it used to.
 Which in turn means that I am less stressed out in general.
 Given I don’t do stress very well, this isn’t just good for me, it is good for everyone around me!

 So how does one go about freeing up time in the day to meander and reduce the rush?
 Well try the ten tips here.
-(Usually you have to sign up to the Weekly Debrief to get them but today I am making an exception!).
 Every tip is not for everyone obviously, but if you could put even one or two of them into action, the little pocket of time they free up might be just the sanity saver you’ve been looking for